Humanities and Catholic Studies Courses

 Reading Seminars: We offer a variety of 1-credit “Reading Seminars” each semester.
 These courses meet once a week to discuss a single text or small collection of texts over the course of the semester.
 They are easy to add to an otherwise full schedule, and are often integrated into the Humanities Forum or other signature initiatives of the Program.
 Recent offerings have included “Frederick Douglass,” “Plato’s Love Dialogues,” “Walker Percy’s The Last Gentleman,” and “The Soul of Rock ‘n Roll.”

 The Humanities Practicum: Our Practicum courses combine humanistic study with a learned practical skill.
 Many of these courses are 1 credit or 1.5 credits, making them easy to add to an otherwise full schedule.
-For example, our “Illuminated Manuscripts” Practicum teaches students the purpose and original methods of hand illumination as students create their own illuminated page with authentic materials.
+For example, “Illuminated Manuscripts” teaches students the purpose and original methods of hand illumination as they create their own illuminated page with authentic materials.
 “Gregorian Chant” teaches the theology and practice of chant singing, often concluding with public participation in a sung liturgy.
+And “Beer” educates the palate while developing a virtuous and communal appreciation of God’s gifts.
+See this Providence College news article on these and other courses offered by the Humanities Program.

 HUM 175 (1) – Introduction to Humanities